19hours/sg-statutes/Acts/Societies Act.md

 37\.
 The Minister may at his discretion in writing exempt any society registered under this Act from all or any of the provisions of this Act.

-[36

 ### Transitional provision

 38\.
 Any society which immediately before the commencement of this Act was registered under the provisions of the Societies Ordinance (Cap.
-288, 1955 Ed.) shall be deemed to be registered under this Act.
+228, 1955 Ed.) shall be deemed to be registered under this Act.

-[37

 ## THE SCHEDULE

 Sections 4(1) and 33A

-Specified Societies
+Specified societies

 1. Any society whose object, purpose or activity, whether primary or otherwise, is to —